calvin-mar/Summer_2025_Autograder/README.md

 3. When grading all submissions, run test_all_submissions from idle.
 The program will disperse all necessary documents to all student folders.

-4. Several labs do not have autograders.
-The autograder has been replaced in these folders with check_all_syntax, which merely checks for banned syntax.
+4. Several labs do not have autograders. test_all_submissions has been replaced in these folders with check_all_syntax, which merely checks for banned syntax.

 5. If you wish to recompile the executables add whatever changed files are necessary to the folders in Zip_Files_Executables and run createExe.py.
 Running createExe.py will create the necessary executables, create a zip file without autograder.py or the lab_assistant, and places all zip files into the appropriate folders for the OS.

 6. Further information regarding executables may be found in the README within Zip_Files_Exectuables

+8. The development_tools folder contains files useful for expanding the current set of labs. lab_function_assistant_template.py demonstrates how to create a new lab_assistant to test functions. lab_global_variables_assistant_template.py demonstrates how to create a new lab_assistant to test global variables.
+The fundamentals may be mixed and matched in both.

+10. The development_tools folder also contains autograder.py, check_all_syntax.py, input_override.py, and test_all_submissions.py.
+These are the necessary files for most testing.
+If changes wish to be made, particularly to autograder.py, make them here.
+Use disperse_documents to send the file you wish to change everywhere, by moving the file to be dispersed and disperse_documents into the primary folder and running disperse_documents.

+12. The development_tools folder contains the solutions for all labs with autograders.

+14. The development_tools folder also contains work in progress regarding the implementation of an autograder using json files.
+This autograder would be more easily expandable to new labs and new tests, than the current version.
+It is incomplete and thorough explanations may be found in the json_autograder_documentation.txt document.